-Note: Students who select a combined languages major, and also select East Asian Studies as a minor, may not count any courses in the languages toward the minor in East Asian Studies; they will be counted only toward the major.
+Note: Students majoring in Chinese or Japanese who also select East Asian Studies as a minor may not count any courses in the language toward the East Asian Studies minor; they will count only toward the major.

-- A major in East Asian Studies requires EASIA 101, and a minimum of ★36 to a maximum ★48 at the senior level in East Asian content courses which must include the following: - A minimum of ★12 in one of the languages at the senior level, selected from CHINA, JAPAN or KOREA - A minimum of ★12 in non-language courses offered by the Department, including ★6 at the 400-level - A minimum of ★12 in East Asian content courses, including ★6 at the 400-level a.
-A minor in Chinese or Japanese requires a minimum of ★12 to a maximum of ★42 at the senior level in one of Chinese or Japanese, and must include a minimum of $\star 6$ at the 300- or 400-level and at least $\star 6$ in language courses at the senior level.
+- c.
+A combined major in Chinese and Japanese requires a minimum of ★36 to a maximum ★48 at the senior level in the two languages combined, which must include a minimum of ★12 at the senior level in each language; a minimum of ★6 in Literature in translation; and a minimum of ★6 at the 400-level, normally consisting of ★3 at the 400-level in each language.
+Note: Students who select a combined languages major, and also select East Asian Studies as a minor, may not count any courses in the languages toward the minor in East Asian Studies; they will be counted only toward the major. - d.
+A major in East Asian Studies requires EASIA 101, and a minimum of ★36 to a maximum ★48 at the senior level in East Asian content courses which must include the following: - A minimum of ★12 in one of the languages at the senior level, selected from CHINA, JAPAN or KOREA - A minimum of ★12 in non-language courses offered by the Department, including ★6 at the 400-level - A minimum of ★12 in East Asian content courses, including ★6 at the 400-level

-- (1) The list of approved cross-listed East Asian Content courses is available from the Department of East Asian Studies. - (2) See §42.3(6) for regulations pertaining to cross-listing courses.
+- (1) The list of approved cross-listed East Asian Content courses is available from the Department of East Asian Studies. - (2) See §42.3(5) for regulations pertaining to cross-listing courses.